Mrs. Bernadette Miglin, Ed.S, Principal

 - In conjunction with our STEM (Science, Technology, Engineering, and Math) program, a new Maker Space classroom has been created adjacent to the science lab.
 The Maker Space has been outfitted with Chomebooks, robotics, circuit boards, a 3D printer, and many other tools to engage students.
 All students in grades K-8 will enjoy weekly lessons in ‘making’ solutions to design challenges as a team.
 High tech and low tech will be incorporated into the program which requires students to ‘think outside the box’ in developing solutions to problems and challenges posed by teachers.

 - Two Robotics Teams have been established: Junior High and our 'Junior' Team.
 The teams are part of the FIRST Lego League (FIRST Lego League).
 The ‘FIRST’ organization was established with the mission: …”to inspire students to be science and technology leaders and innovators, …by engaging them in programs that foster …self-confidence, communication, and leadership”.
 The teams will be 'traveling to space', and we are excited to be a part of this!
+Our Junior High team placed 1st in the Robot Design category as part of the FIRST LEGO League Into Orbit Robotics Competition.
+FIRST (For Inspiration and Recognition of Science and Technology) was founded in 1989 to inspire young people's interest and participation in science and technology.
+Congratulations!
+STEM Highlights

 - Technology offerings continue to be enhanced.
 We completed our program to provide new Internet accessible Smartboards in all classrooms which allows teachers to bring the world into their lessons.
 PreK students enjoy the addition of iPads on a weekly basis which allows them to practice their numeracy and literacy skills.
 Students in K-8 receive weekly technology lessons and additional technology infusion opportunities to develop 21st Century technology skills.